Our Parents

 5. Have a conversation with your loved one

-Patience, respect, and a willingness to compromise are crucial for this difficult conversation.
-The following tips may also help you arrive at a solution and avoid conflict:
+Patience, respect, and a willingness to compromise are necessary if you want to effectively get your aging parent to stop driving.
+The following tips may help you arrive at a solution and avoid conflict:

 • Ensure you’re prepared.
-Organize notes containing observations and other key points pertaining to your loved one’s driving abilities.
+Organize notes containing observations and other key points about your loved one’s driving abilities.
 Talk to anyone who’s voiced concerns about their driving so you can present a unified front.

 • Frame the conversation as a change, not a loss.
 A lot of the resistance to giving up driving stems from a fear of losing independence.
 However, most communities offer services that can help your loved one remain active, mobile, and safe.

-• State your concerns and present alternative methods of getting around.
+• State your concerns, and present alternative methods of getting around.
 If your loved one insists that they’re fine, offer to take them for a senior driver safety evaluation or to get an opinion from their doctor.
-If they become upset, take a break from the discussion and resume at another time.
+If they become upset, take a break from the discussion and restart it at another time.
 If they’re interested in transportation alternatives, explore the options with them.
 Change is always easier with support.

 • Remember that this discussion may be a process, not a one-time thing.
 Start by compromising.
 For example, instead of handing over their keys, have your loved one agree that they will not drive at night or on the freeway.
 If warning signs persist, discuss safer alternatives or additional driving limitations.